Aminishiki Ryūji

-Aminishiki Ryūji (born October 3, 1978, as Ryūji Suginomori) is a former Japanese sumo wrestler.
+Aminishiki Ryūji (born October 3, 1978, as Ryūji Suginomori) is a retired Japanese sumo wrestler and the oyakata of the Ajigawa stable.
 He made his professional debut in 1997 and reached the top makuuchi division in 2000.
 He earned twelve special prizes and won eight kinboshi or gold stars for defeating yokozuna.
 He was twice runner-up in a tournament.
 The highest rank he reached was sekiwake.
 After more than 22 years as an active wrestler he retired in July 2019 at the age of 40.
 He is in the all-time top ten for a number of sumo records, including most career wins, most top division appearances and most tournaments ranked in the top division.
 He wrestled for Isegahama stable.

 Early life and sumo background

 Aminishiki was born in Fukaura, Nishitsugaru District, Aomori Prefecture.
 He had an extensive sumo pedigree and background.
 His grandfather was a wrestler for Dewanoumi stable in the past, and his older brother was Asōfuji who would proceed him joining Ajigawa stable (later renamed Isegahama).
 Both joined this stable because their father, an innkeeper and fisherman was the cousin of the stable's owner, the former Asahifuji.
 In his younger years, he was also inspired by the wrestler Kaihō who was five years his senior and went to the same primary, junior and senior high school as he did.
 He excelled at sumo in ability and determination from very early on, and by the time he joined his stable he was already known as a wrestler with possibly greater potential than his older brother.
 Due to his naturally thin physique he found it difficult to put on weight at first and had to be monitored closely by his stablemaster to make sure he was eating enough.